Apart from Him we can do nothing

 Benefits of Abiding With Christ

 The secret to discipleship is not just a good practice, but a beneficial one.
-Maintaining these 3 activities with a sincere heart as a regularly scheduled discipline will lead to many positive results, such as:
+Maintaining these 3 activities with a sincere heart as a regularly scheduled discipline will deeply enrich your walk with Christ, and will result in the following in your daily experience:

 Fruit